Making Opportunity Visible

 We’re also mindful of international students based in Australia and regularly include opportunities that are open to them.
 For roles designed specifically for international students, we recommend checking out our friends at stintcommunity.com.au, they’re doing incredible work in that space.

-• You can follow us on social media, subscribe to our newsletter for $5 a month or check in regularly for new listings and volunteer roles.
+• You can follow us on social media, subscribe to our monthly newsletter, or check in regularly for new listings and volunteer roles.
 We post updates across multiple channels so young people and organisations can engage in the way that suits them.